 George ‘Corpsegrinder’ Fisher of Cannibal Corpse, renowned for their graphic and gory lyrical imagery and artwork, dispels this misconception by comparing their music to horror films and books.
 Just because a movie or book depicts graphic violence or embraces dark themes, it doesn’t mean they glorify them.
 The same goes for metal music.

-Conveying negative emotions through music like metal can actually be a healthy outlet for these emotions in listeners.
-Just like with happy music, listening to an angry song might resonate with one’s own anger and in turn help channel and finally placate it.
+Conveying negative emotions through music like metal can be a healthy outlet for these emotions in listeners.
+Just like with happy music, listening to an angry song might resonate with one’s anger and in turn help channel and finally placate it.

 The themes of metal, therefore, do not reflect the actual personalities of metal listeners.
 This study finds that metalheads tend to be more well-adjusted and well-rounded adults than their (non-metal fan) peers.

 Metal music, with its head-banging rhythms, dark themes, and explosive sound can be cathartic for some people.
 However, metalheads are more well-adjusted individuals who embrace the darker side of music to channel their negative emotions.